-“Oakland is a proud leader in protecting our environment and practicing the highest levels of sustainability,” Mayor Libby Schaaf says.
-“This bold move will give our residents cleaner air, and it takes us one important step forward in our work to reduce greenhouse gas emissions.”
+“Oakland is a proud leader in protecting our environment and practicing the highest levels of sustainability,” Mayor Libby Schaaf said.
+“This bold move gives our residents cleaner air, and it takes us one important step forward in our work to reduce greenhouse gas emissions.”

-“Switching from petroleum diesel to renewable diesel automatically converts the City’s oldest and dirtiest polluting vehicles into alternative fuel vehicles - overnight and with no additional costs,” Oakland Public Works Director Jason Mitchell says.
+“Switching from petroleum diesel to renewable diesel automatically converts the City’s oldest vehicles into alternative fuel vehicles - overnight and with no additional costs,” Oakland Public Works Director Jason Mitchell said.

 “Although at first renewable diesel seemed too good to be true, it truly has proven to be a ‘miracle fuel.’
 Making the switch to renewable diesel is absolutely the easiest alternative fuel implementation that I have ever experienced.” – Richard Battersby, assistant director, Oakland Public Works.